- Development of the Southern Hemisphere calibration curve

 The Waikato Radiocarbon Dating Laboratory was established in 1974 by Prof. Alex Wilson in anticipation of geomorphology and tephrostratigraphy projects looking at landform processes in the Waikato region.

-In 2007 Fiona Petchey visited the Keck Radiocarbon laboratory in Irvine, California and worked closely with Dr. John Southon improving our AMS processes.
-Since 1980 we have run over 37000 radiometric and AMS samples.
-During this time the popularity of AMS has grown from only 4% of our total throughput in 1996, to around 80% in 2015.
+The lab started producing AMS dates in 1996.
+In 2007 Fiona Petchey visited the Keck Radiocarbon laboratory in Irvine, California, and worked with Dr. John Southon to improve our AMS processes.
+Since 1980 we have run over 50,000 radiocarbon dates.
+During this time the popularity of AMS has grown from only 4% of our total throughput in 1996 to around 90% in 2020.